 1. Failing to Make Payments on Your Credit Card

-- Your average credit age lowers.
+If you are trying to build your credit, you may feel the need to apply for more than one credit card at once.
+However, doing so can hurt your credit score, making it more difficult to get approval from future lenders.
+Whenever you open a new credit card, the following things happen:- Your average credit age lowers.
 Your credit history age makes up 15 percent of your credit score, and your credit age lowers whenever you open a new credit card account.
 Older credit ages earn more points, as they show more credit experience.

 - An inquiry is placed on your crediting report.
 When you attempt to open a new credit card, businesses investigate your credit history to determine whether they should accept your application.
 These inquiries are recorded on your credit report whenever a request is made, even if your application is denied.
 Each times an inquiry is recorded, it reduces your credit score by several points.